📖 Advanced Metadata Fetch Configuration

 - Useful for cleaning up incorrect genre assignments

-⚠️ Warning: When disabled, all existing genres are removed and replaced with fetched genres.
+When "Merge genres" is disabled, all existing genres are removed and replaced with fetched genres.

 Review Before Apply